NeilMacMullen/jumpfs/README.md

 ## Give a Star! :star:

-If you like or are using this project please give it a star or leave some feedback in the [discussions](https://github.com/NeilMacMullen/jumpfs/discussions/categories/send-a-smile) section.
-A little feedback goes a long way - thanks! gomark is a simple cross-platform exe and collection of scripts that allow you quickly bookmark locations in your file system, jump between them, or reference them from script commands.
+If you like or are using this project please give it a star - thanks!

+jumpfs is a simple cross-platform exe and collection of scripts that allow you quickly bookmark locations in your file system, jump between them, or reference them from script commands.

+It's easiest to demonstration with picture..

+..Term with WSL, PowerShell, DOS

+PS: mark pshome
+DOS: go pshome
+WSL: go pshome
+WSL cd ~
+    mark wslhome
+DOS:lst ubu
+x wslhome
+PS mark  scr \jumpfs\publish\....psm 10 10
+WSL: codeat scr
+     go scr

 For example: